tencentyun/qcloud-documents/api/视频服务/点播/视频点播相关接口/删除视频标签_en.md

 ## 1. API Description

+This API (DeleteVodTags) is used to delete video tags in batch.

 Domain: vod.api.qcloud.com
-API name:  DeleteVodTags

-Used to batch delete video tags